cravgabo/paymentez.js/README.md

 # PaymentezJS
 ===================

-PaymentezJS is a library that allows developers to easily connect to the Paymentez CREDITCARDS API
+PaymentezJS is a library that allows developers to easily connect to the Payment CREDITCARDS API

 [View working example >](https://developers.paymentez.com/docs/payments/#javascript)